 - Whilst still being anchored in our old beliefs and blindspots

 - And this a collective problem and so this involves a switch in belief-equilibrium which is not easy and is complicated by the need to co-exist / evolve within the existing paradigm

 Finally, we imagine (and believe) together and so we need a space in which this kind of imagining can happen and be taken forward into action.
 However, there is no obvious space for that at present.
 Furthermore, this process needs some strongish “guidelines”/principles that shape that space both to spur creativity and limit destructive debate.

-Distilled, the question we come to is: How do we create conversations, initiatives and projects to transform the narrative [i.e. for a socio-cultural-political paradigm] in the most effective and skilful ways possible and cooperating with and enrolling others in this program such that a wiser and weller socio-cultural-political narrative emerges and is widely adopted.
+How do we create conversations, initiatives and projects to transform the narrative [i.e. for a socio-cultural-political paradigm] in the most effective and skilful ways possible and cooperating with core principles of wise action and cooperating with and enrolling others in this program such that a wiser and weller socio-cultural-political narrative emerges and is widely adopted.